dimak01/sharp-bridge/README.md

 ## What is Sharp Bridge?

 Sharp Bridge is a **lightweight, real-time bridge application** that connects iPhone's VTube Studio to VTube Studio on PC.
 It processes face tracking data through a configurable transformation engine and delivers it seamlessly to your PC application via WebSocket communication.

 ## Why Sharp Bridge?

 ### 🚀 Lightweight & Efficient

-We're a self-contained .NET-based executable with minimal resource usage - you can run it on a potato with 40Mb of RAM available and a spare change of CPU.
+We're a self-contained .NET-based executable with minimal resource usage - you can run it on a potato with 40Mb of RAM available and a spare change your CPU can offer.
 GPU Usage?
 What's a "GPU"?
 We're also **console-based** - because you can't have a heavy GUI if you don't have a GUI :3

 ### ⚙️ Highly Configurable with a Solid Feature Set

-Fully configurable iPhone blendshape → Custom VTS parameter transformations with mathematical expressions & Bezier interpolations supported.
+Fully configurable iPhone blendshape → Custom PC VTube Studio parameter transformations with math expressions and functions & Bezier interpolations.
-All in a fully transparent JSON configuration file you can open via in-app shortcut, edit and hot-reload at runtime.
+All that in a fully transparent JSON configuration file you can open via in-app shortcut, edit and hot-reload at runtime.

 And we can be as verbose showing it as you want!
 * If you need every bit of detail when rigging, here you go: